 The programme team includes a Clinical Advisor and Programme Manager who work with national and local cancer teams to identify suitable 'ready to go', evidence-based and tested innovations that address local, unmet needs.

-To do this, the programme team will:
+To do this, the programme team are:

-- work with WCA and local cancer leads to establish spread and adoption plan of cancer innovations – including plans on how to identify suitable early adopters, innovation scale up across other relevant teams and longer-term sustainability of innovation adoption
+- working with WCA and local cancer leads to establish spread and adoption plan of cancer innovations – including plans on how to identify suitable early adopters, innovation scale up across other relevant teams and longer-term sustainability of innovation adoption

 The programme team will maintain regular communication with each workstream to ensure opportunities for collaboration are identified and utilised.